-Lisette de Pillis, Ph.D., is a recognized expert in the field of cancer immunology modeling.
+She is a recognized expert in the field of cancer immunology modeling.
 Passionate about using mathematics to seek solutions to real-world problems, she works with other mathematicians, biologists and oncologists to search for new ways to treat diseases that interact with the immune system, in particular cancer, HIV, and Type I diabetes.